tejas-muthya37/Biblio---Review/readme.txt

 Biblio is an E-Commerce App dedicated to delivering books to Bibliophiles.

-Biblio v1.0 includes the following features as of now :-
+v1.0 includes the following features as of now :-

 ⚡ Browse for books that belong to your preferred Category.